Assertion syntax

 Bool assertions

-This asserts that $bar
+This asserts that $bar is true:

 <?php